Paul Hamann is the Creative Director and MD of Wild Pictures.

-Paul Hamann is the former head of BBC Documentaries & History and was annually responsible for over 200 hours of television for BBC One and Two, including the landmark strands and series Inside Story, Reputations, Timewatch, Rough Justice, 40 Minutes, Simon Schama’s History of Britain, Inside the Royal Opera House, several series inside Whitehall Ministries and Michael Palin’s various travel journeys.
+Paul is also the former Head of BBC Documentaries & History, where he was responsible for over 200 hours of television for BBC 1 and 2 annually, including Inside Story, Airport, Children’s Hospital, Reputations, Timewatch, Rough Justice, Simon Schama’s History of Britain, Inside the Royal Opera House, several series inside Whitehall Ministries and Michael Palin’s various travel journeys.
 Under Paul’s leadership, the department trebled its output and won more awards than any other area of British television.

-Paul has received many awards for his own work.
-They include a BAFTA for Best Documentary Series for The Duty Men about British undercover drug agents (and wrote the accompanying bestselling book).
-He also received the BFI’s Grierson Award for Fourteen Days in May, a moving and hard-hitting documentary about the execution of an innocent young black man in Mississippi who went to the gas chamber, which won five further international awards.
+Paul has received many awards for his own work, including a BAFTA for ‘Best Documentary Series’ for The Duty Men, about British undercover drug agents (and wrote the accompanying bestselling book).
+He also received the BFI’s Grierson Award for Fourteen Days in May, a hard-hitting feature documentary on the execution of an innocent young black man in Mississippi, who went to the gas chamber – which also won five further international awards.

-The Observer voted him the ‘Documentary Maker’s Documentary Maker‘.
+The Observer voted him the ‘Documentary Maker’s Documentary Maker.’